wallst-code/Python_Email_URL_IP_Parser/README.md

 # Python_Email_URL_IP_Parser
 A python program that takes in an .eml and pulls the URLs and IP addresses out and will provide a defanged list as well as a fanged list in a text file.

 Note - its pretty rough - and needs work.
+Python 3

 No interface.
 Just change the file name as in the picture.
 It assumes that your .eml is in your project folder.